A Survey on Dialogue Summarization: Recent Advances and New Frontiers: Taxonomy

-Even though SAMSum has become the benchmark for dialogue summarization, it can also be extended to others research directions. \newcite{augfords} explore the summary-to-dialogue generation problem and verify the augmented dialogue-summary pairs can do good to dialogue summarization. \newcite{gupshup} transform the English dialogues in the SAMSum into Hindi-English dialogues and study chat summarization under the code-switch setting.
+Despite the encouraging results reported, current models still suffer from the data-insufficient problem.
+Accordingly, some researchers study this task in the low-resource regime. \newcite{augfords} innovatively explore the summary-to-dialogue generation problem and verify the augmented dialogue-summary pairs can do good to dialogue summarization. \newcite{chen-yang-2021-simple} propose three conversational data augmentation methods to enrich the data, including random swapping or deletion utterances, dialogue-acts-guided utterance insertion and conditional-generation-based utterance substitution.

-\paragraph{Leaderboard:} Previous works have already achieved remarkable success on SAMSum dataset.
+\paragraph{Leaderboard:} Previous works have already achieved remarkable success on the SAMSum dataset \cite{emnlp2019-samsum-gliwa}.
 However, due to the different versions of ROUGE evaluation package, there lacks benchmark results unifying all the scores.
-To this end, we present benchmark results using \textit{py-rouge} package.
+To this end, we present benchmark results using \textit{py-rouge} package\footnote{https://pypi.org/project/py-rouge/}.
 The results are shown in Table \ref{tab:samsum_bench}.

 \paragraph{Highlight:} Thanks to the pre-trained language models, current methods are skilled at transforming the original chat into a simple summary realization.
-However, they still have difficulty to select the important parts and tend to generate hallucinations.
-In the future, powerful chat modeling strategies and reasoning abilities should be explored for this task.
+However, they still have difficulty selecting the important parts and tend to generate hallucinations.
+In the future, powerful chat modeling strategies and reasoning abilities should be explored for this task, and more low-resource settings should be considered.